Houston Online Solicitation of a Minor Lawyer

 What Is Not a Defense for Soliciting a Minor Online?

 An attorney may argue that the defendant did not knowingly commit or intend to commit the crime, but some defenses are not valid in contesting this offense.
-For example, if the accused party claims that they didn’t mean for a meeting to occur, were merely fantasizing about meeting up with the minor, or that no meeting actually took place, these are insufficient defenses.
+For example, if the accused party claims that they didn’t mean for a meeting to occur, were merely fantasizing about meeting up with the minor, or that no meeting actually took place, these are insufficient defenses under Texas law.

 What Happens if Found Guilty of Online Solicitation?